toppers/hakoniwa/content/en/docs/core.md

 3. Event Driven
 4. Automation

-The core functions and functional characteristics of HAKONIWA are still under design study in the WG while developing the [prototype model](/hakoniwa/prototypes/).
+The core functions and functional characteristics of Hakoniwa are still under design study in the WG while developing the [prototype model](/hakoniwa/prototypes/).
 We will add more details as we progress.

 {{< image src="/img/docs/core1.png" width="700" >}}